thisistherealdiana/Graph_project/README.md

 # Graph Project

-In this project we are drawing three given functions and denoting their intersection.
+In this project
+- drawing three given functions
+- denoting their intersection
+- determining the intersection points
+- finding the area of denoted region

 The functions are
 $$